vgacentrifuge/pcb/README.md

 The output signal is just a few pixels behind the background.

 The foreground gets buffered, either in SRAM, DRAM or the FPGA's internal block RAM.
-When the background signal is passing through the FPGA, it checks the settings and foreground frame buffer to see what, if anything, should happen to the pixel before it is output.
+When the background signal is passing through the FPGA, it knows which pixel it is processing.
+By checking its settings, it will know if and where the foreground framebuffer should be sampled.
+Translations and scaling affect how the foreground overlays the background.

+Scaling is done by doubling or quadrupling the current pixel coordinate (left shifting).
+Translations are done by adding offsets.
+If the resulting pixel position is still within the framebuffer bounds, it gets sampled.

+Chroma key is handled by looking at the color chanels.
+Transparancy is done by averaging the foreground and background layers.
+To get 25% foreground, pixel = (fg+(fg<<1) + bg) >> 2, or something similar.
+We don't want to do actual division.

 User input is handled by an MCU, which is connected to the FPGA via SPI.
 The MCU also handles the VGA input data pins, to communicate to our video sources